maykar/plex_assistant/README.md

 * `"play season 1 episode 3 of The Simpsons"`
 * `"play first season second episode of Taskmaster on the Theater System"`

-I've tried to take into account different ways that these things can be phrased.
+I've tried to take into account many different ways that commands could be phrased.
 If you find a phrase that isn't working and you feel should be implemented, please make an issue.

 ***Music isn't built in yet, only shows and movies at the moment.***

 #### Cast Device
 If no cast device is specified the default_cast device set in config is used.
-A cast device will only be found if at the end of the command and proceeded with the phrase `"on the"`.
+A cast device will only be found if at the end of the command and when proceeded with the phrase `"on the"`.
 Example: *"play friends **ON THE** downstairs tv"*

 ## Translation
 You can contribute to the translation/localization of this component by using the [translation guide](translation.md).